mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md

 ### Entity Versioning

 - Check to set the task mode to [Data Flux](15_data_flux_task.md).
-A tester can create check this setting and create a Data Flux load task only if his permitted to select this method by their [role](10_environment_roles_tab.md#role-permissions) on the target environment.
+A tester can create check this setting and create a Data Flux load task only if is permitted to select this method by their [role](10_environment_roles_tab.md#role-permissions) on the target environment.